bouvet/iac-aws-terraform-workshop/README.md

 1. Configure aws:
    1. Run `aws configure`
-   2. Type in your personal IAM credentials.
+   2. Type in your personal IAM credentials (`Access Key ID` and `Secret Access Key`).
    3. When asked about default region type: `eu-central-1` and set default output format to `json`.
 2. Clone this repository
 3. Open the code in your editor of choice.
 4. Set S3 bucket name: Open the [variables.tf](variables.tf) file and change the `s3_bucket_name` value from `<YOUR_BUCKET_NAME>`, to whatever you want to call your S3 bucket.
+5. Open [lecture_1.tf](lecture_1.tf) and read the instructions to set the S3 bucket name.
-5. Initiate Terraform: Open your terminal in the project folder and run `terraform init`.
+6. Initiate Terraform: Open your terminal in the project folder and run `terraform init`.
-6. Preview what will happen if you deploy this code: `terraform plan`.
+7. Preview what will happen if you deploy this code: `terraform plan`.
-7. Deploy your S3 bucket: `terraform apply` (when asked if you want to apply this code, type `yes` and hit enter).
+8. Deploy your S3 bucket: `terraform apply` (when asked if you want to apply this code, type `yes` and hit enter).
-8. Login to the AWS Console and find your S3 bucket.
+9. Login to the [AWS Console and find your S3 bucket](https://s3.console.aws.amazon.com/s3/home?region=eu-central-1).
 Try uploading any text file to this bucket.

 ### Lecture 2